amiaopensource/cable-bible/README.md

 ## Video ##
 ### Analog ###
+Analog audiovisual media record image and sound information as a continuous signal stored in or on the media itself (in the case of most "video" formats, as a continually fluctuating level of magnetic field strength on tape).
+Different types of video processing can allow that signal to be carried along different channels, with each channel representing a different portion of the video information (e.g. luminance/brightness, chrominance/color, sync).
+The types of cable you will need to work with an analog video signal will depend primarily on how these channels have been divided, as well as considerations of signal-to-noise ratio - all analog signals are subject to some degree of electronic noise or distortion, and different connection standards and interfaces have been developed to combat such signal degradation.

 #### Composite ####
   In composite cables, all video information (including both luminance and chrominance) is encoded on to a single channel/wire.
+As all information is traveling along one channel, composite video is the most susceptible to noise in the signal.

   **Introduced:** 1956
   **Max resolution:** Standard Definition (typically 480i or 576i)